With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Community Resource And Counseling Center is a mental health treatment center in Paxton, IL, located at 1510 West Ottawa Road, 60957 zip code area.
 Community Resource And Counseling Center provides outpatient treatment.
-Community Resource And Counseling Center offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to seniors 65 or older, adults and children / adolescents.
+Community Resource And Counseling Center offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
 Community Resource And Counseling Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services at Community Resource And Counseling Center consist of case management, suicide prevention services and court-ordered outpatient treatment.
+Additional services at Community Resource And Counseling Center consist of suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreCunningham Childrens Home is a mental health facility in Urbana, IL, located at 1301 North Cunningham Avenue, in the 61802 zip code.
 Cunningham Childrens Home provides residential treatment and telemedicine/telehealth.
-Cunningham Childrens Home provides cognitive behavioral therapy, psychotropic medication and trauma therapy to children / adolescents.
+Cunningham Childrens Home provides couples/family therapy, individual psychotherapy and group therapy to children / adolescents.
 Cunningham Childrens Home also supports children/adolescents with serious emotional disturbance.
 Some other services available at Cunningham Childrens Home include case management, vocational rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.